Exclusive Clip: The Family Dynamics Are Complicated For Mary J. Blige’s Character In ‘The Violent Heart’ [VIDEO]

 We’re excited to share an exclusive clip with you from the upcoming film ‘The Violent Heart’ which debuts on February 19th.
 The clip features Mary J. Blige as the mother of two sons, who finds herself in the middle of an awkward confrontation with them both.
 Watch the clip below:

 Intense right?
 We need to know more!
-Fortunately we don’t have long to wait.
-‘The Violent Heart’ is available On Demand February 19th.
+Fortunately, we don’t have long to wait.
+‘The Violent Heart’ is available On Demand on February 19th.

+Here’s what we do know so far.
+Mary J. Blige will play the role of Nina, a mother who struggles to keep her family together after the murder of her daughter tragically occurs while her husband is deployed in Afghanistan.

-Here’s a synopsis of the film:
+Here’s a full synopsis of the film:

 Fifteen years after the murder of his older sister, taciturn Daniel finds himself falling for Cassie, a vivacious high school senior in this southern gothic-inspired Romeo & Juliet story set in the American heartland.

-The film was written and directed by Kerem Sanga and stars Grace Van Patten, Jovan Adepo, Lukas Haas, Mary J. Blige, Kimberly Williams-Paisley and Jahi Di’Allo Winston.
+The film was written and directed by Kerem Sanga and stars Grace Van Patten, Jovan Adepo, Lukas Haas, Mary J. Blige, Kimberly Williams-Paisley, and Jahi Di’Allo Winston.

 Whew.
 Jahi was going off.
 Some of you may recognize him from his role in ‘Queen & Slim.’
-Hopefully he has a better fate in this film than that one.
+Hopefully, he has a better fate in this film than that one.
 Looks like this movie will revolve around a controversial interracial relationship.
 Will y’all be checking this out this weekend?

+Blige is also slated to appear in a few other Netflix series this year including The Umbrella Academy and Body Cam.

+The 50-year-old R&B singer earned an Oscar nomination back in 2018 for Best Supporting Actress for her role in Dee Rees’ Mudbound.

 Comments